SubornaN/Learning_DevOps/README.md

 # Kura_Cohort_3
-This repository showcases my work while attending Kura Labs such as buildscripts, assignments among other things.
+This repository showcases projects that I have done related to DevOps.